Three Weeks That Changed Everything

 # Keys injected at runtime, never written to disk

-The CLI pulls scoped keys from API Stronghold and injects them as environment variables directly into the process.
-No .env file exists for malware to exfiltrate.
+The run command pulls scoped keys from API Stronghold and injects them as environment variables into the child process only.
+No .env file exists for malware to exfiltrate, and nothing persists in the parent shell.

 For Docker deployments (the recommended isolation approach):